HeartWise-AI/DeepECG_Docker/README.md

 ### Building the Docker Image

 To build the Docker image, run the following command in the root directory of the project:
-Note that heartwise.config should be changed based on the mode (preprocessing, analysis or full run)
+Processing Mode (preprocessing, analysis or full run) should be specified in the docker command line (see examples below)

 ```
 docker build -t deepecg-deploy .